Thank you for getting in touch!

 #4 Specify the Development Technology

 This includes things like the programming language you want to use, the server environment, and the database.
 You need to make sure that you choose a technology that is scalable so that your sportsbook can grow as your user base grows.
-The technology should be reliable and secure so that you can protect your users’ data.
+The technology should be reliable and secure, implementing high-level security measures such as encryption and firewalls to protect your users’ data.

 #5 Analyze Your Competitors